-. . ideal to wish someone safekeeping on a journey
+. . ideal to wish someone wellbeing and safekeeping on a journey

 :)- Gold-filled chain included